aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_solversession-procedures-and-functions/gmp_solversession_getnodesleft.rst

     -  This function can be used inside a **branch**, **candidate**, **cut** or **heuristic** callback.

-    -  This function is only supported by CPLEX and GUROBI.
+    -  This function is only supported by CPLEX and Gurobi.

 .. seealso::